rmcsharry/sensei/README.md

 ## Prerequisites

-You have an [OpenAI API account](https://openai.com/blog/openai-api) and a [Heroku](https://signup.heroku.com/) account, and you have the `yarn`, `node`, and `heroku` packages installed on your machine.
+You have an [OpenAI API account](https://openai.com/blog/openai-api) a [Heroku](https://signup.heroku.com/) account, and a [Privy](https://docs.privy.io/guide/dashboard/api-keys) app ID, and you have the `yarn`, `node`, and `heroku` packages installed on your machine.
 You will also need to have Postgres [installed locally](https://devcenter.heroku.com/articles/local-setup-heroku-postgres) and [Postgres CLI tools](https://postgresapp.com/documentation/cli-tools.html) set up.

 ## Getting started